univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 :command:`univention-adsearch`
    This tool facilitates a LDAP search in Active Directory.
-Objects deleted in AD are always shown (they are still kept in an LDAP subtree in AD).
+Objects deleted in AD are always shown (they are still kept in an LDAP sub tree in AD).
 As the first parameter the script awaits an LDAP filter; the second parameter can be a list of LDAP attributes to be displayed.